With recent changes to the Election Act, we’re working to modernize the voting process for the next scheduled provincial election in 2021.

 - Faster results

-- Reporting initial count results shortly after the close of voting for most voting locations
+- Initial results will be reported shortly after the close of voting for most voting locations